Background pattern

 Ciprofloxacin

-Read this label carefully before starting to usethismedicine,because it contains important information for you.
+Read the entire package leaflet carefully before starting to usethismedication,as it contains important information for you.

 • If you have any questions, consult your doctor or pharmacist.

-1. What is OFTACILOX eye drops and what is it used for
+1. What OFTACILOX eye drops are and what they are used for

-OFTACILOX eye drops contain an antibiotic (ciprofloxacin) that belongs to a group of medicines called fluoroquinolones, which acts against certain microorganisms that cause eye infections.
+OFTACILOX eye drops contain an antibiotic (ciprofloxacin) that belongs to a group of medications called fluoroquinolones, which acts against certain microorganisms that cause eye infections.

 Do not store or reuse this medication.
-If there is leftover antibiotic after treatment, return it to the pharmacy for proper disposal.
-Do not dispose of the medication through the drain or trash.
+If you have any leftover antibiotic after completing the treatment, return it to the pharmacy for proper disposal.
+Do not throw away medications down the drain or in the trash.

-OFTACILOX eye drops are indicated for the treatment of corneal ulcers and superficial eye and surrounding area infections (such as eyelids, etc.).
+OFTACILOX eye drops are indicated for the treatment of corneal ulcers and superficial eye infections and surrounding areas (such as eyelids, etc.).

-2. What you need to know before starting to use OFTACILOX eye drops
+2. What you need to know before using OFTACILOX eye drops

 Do not use OFTACILOX eye drops

-• If you are allergic to ciprofloxacin or any of the other ingredients in this medication (listed in section 6).
+• If you are allergic to ciprofloxacin or any other component of this medication (listed in section 6).

 • If you are allergic to other antibiotics in the quinolone group.